mcelayir/mcelayir.github.io/_posts/2020-05-31-fine-tuning-your-circleci-builds.markdown

 Let's go over the file.

 We are going to use `openjdk:8` image as a base image for our image.
-Then we installed curl to be able to make http calls and lastly we downloaded and installed `sbt` and `docker` apps.
+Then we installed curl to be able to make HTTP calls and lastly, we downloaded and installed `sbt` and `docker` apps.

-Build the image with command
+Build the image with the command

 ```
  docker build -t <<tag>> .